 Samsung was quick to fire out a statement claiming Apple is engaging in 'outright abuse of patent law, not pursuit of innovation'.
 Bad loser?
 Google also chimed in claiming the Apple-Samsung decision isn't related to core Android - just in case any of its clients were worried.
 But the big question is, following its triumph Will Apple go after Google in Steve Jobs' Thermonuclear war?

-But is it really such great news for Apple?
-Here are Five ways Apple could lose out from its victory over Samsung.
 One thing is clear though, look at Apple, Samsung and Google's stock and you can see that the stock market punished Samsung, Google for loss

 Then there are the stories appearing outlining other cases of Samsung's copying.
 Like Samsung's Apple Dock-like feature on its new Windows 8 PCs - see What's up Dock: Samsung rips Apple off again.

 The trial might be over, but the battle will rumble on for some time.
 Apple is seeking to block 8 Samsung products after win at jury trial.
 Of course Samsung says it will fight Apple's effort to ban sales of its smartphone.
 The Judge will hear Apple's request for Samsung injunction in December,

 Some have questioned just how quickly the jurors were able to come up with their verdict.
 The Apple-Samsung Jurors Say the Video Testimony and Emails Were Persuasive.
 The Forman of the jury revealed more about his thinking in an enlightening interview.

 On Friday morning the news came in that in a simialr patent dispute trial happening simultaneously in South Korea the court had adjudged that Apple and Samsung both violated one another's patents.
 The court in that case has returned a mixed verdict that sees both Apple and Samsung fined, and various tablet and smartphone products from both firms banned from sale in that country.